ajbajb/ARTTECH3135-fall2018/docs/_posts/2018-08-01-githubCheatsheet.md

 If, when committing, you get a terminal screen that looks like:

 ```
-# Please enter a commit message to explain why this merge is necessary,
+# Please enter the commit message for your changes.
+Lines starting
-# especially if it merges an updated upstream into a topic branch.
+# with '#' will be ignored, and an empty message aborts the commit.
 #
-# Lines starting with '#' will be ignored, and an empty message aborts
+# On branch master
+# Your branch is up to date with 'origin/master'.
-# the commit.
+#
 ~
 ~
 ~